BMBIT-oss/PAI_WIKI/Connection-methods.md

 ---

 # IP module connection (IP100, IP150)
-PAI can communicate with the panel using IP100 or IP150 connection locally or via Paradox Cloud(SWAN).
+PAI can communicate with the panel using IP100, IP150, IP150+, IP150S connection locally or via Paradox Cloud(SWAN).

 SWAN connection is possible but is not recommended.
 Do not abuse it with PAI or Paradox can become angry some day.